English

 Agata Potkaj

-A certified psychologist with over 20 years of experience working in the penitentiary service.
-Addiction psychotherapy specialist, certified specialist in helping victims and perpetrators of domestic violence.
-The author of the program on the prevention of violence dedicated to children and adolescents „Violence on datings”.
+A certified psychologist with over 20 years of experience in the penitentiary service, he is an addiction psychotherapy specialist and a certified expert in helping both victims and perpetrators of domestic violence.
+He is also the author of the violence prevention program for children and adolescents, „Violence on Dates.”

 Marta Dąbkowska-Wilczek

-The project manager and coordinator, an expert in internet marketing (SEO) with over 10 years of professional experience in the implementation of educational projects, manager of international projects.
+The project manager and coordinator, an expert in internet marketing (SEO) with over 10 years of professional experience in implementing educational projects, and a manager of international projects.

 Emilia Kowalik

 An expert in data analysis, programming and artificial intelligence.
-He develops programs and runs classes for young people to improve their digital skills.
+She develops programs and runs classes for young people to improve their digital skills.

 Maciej Duda (Ph.D)

-lawyer, Assistant Professor at the Department of Criminology and Criminal Policy, WPIA UWM, and an expert in hate crimes and hate speech.
+A lawyer and Assistant Professor at the Department of Criminology and Criminal Policy at the Faculty of Law and Administration, University of Warmia and Mazury (WPIA UWM).
+She is an expert in hate crimes and hate speech.

 Anna Piotrowska

-social educator, career advisor, probation officer, psychotherapist, trainer of the School for Parents and Educators, and yoga instructor.
-She works at Primary School No. 1.
-Polish Nobel Prize winners in Olsztynek.
+A social educator, career advisor, probation officer, psychotherapist, and trainer at the School for Parents and Educators, she is also a yoga instructor.
+She works at Primary School No. 1 named after Polish Nobel Prize winners in Olsztynek.

 Anna Prusik (Ph.D)

-prof. OSW, doctor of humanities in pedagogy, social pedagogue, dean of the Faculty of Health Sciences of the Olsztyn University of Science and Technology.
-Research interests are embedded in social pedagogy, and family pedagogy, with particular emphasis on current social problems and issues related to the family analyzed in the context of prevention, support, and counteracting addictions and violence.
-Conducting training in the area of threats in cyberspace.
-Participant of Polish and international conferences, trainings and workshops.
-Author of scientific publications published in Poland and abroad.
+Professor OSW, Doctor of Humanities in Pedagogy, is a social pedagogue and the Dean of the Faculty of Health Sciences at Olsztyn University of Science and Technology.
+Her research interests lie in social and family pedagogy, with a particular focus on contemporary social problems and issues related to the family, analyzed within the contexts of prevention, support, and counteracting addictions and violence.
+She also conducts training on threats in cyberspace and is a regular participant in both Polish and international conferences, training sessions, and workshops.
+Additionally, she is the author of numerous scientific publications released in Poland and abroad.

 Ewa Jarota-Sobczak